vahidk/EffectiveTensorflow/README.md

         c = activation(c)
     return c
 ```
+A slightly more general form of this function is [included](#merge) in the cookbook.

 So far we discussed the good part of broadcasting.
 But what’s the ugly part you may ask?
 Implicit assumptions almost always make debugging harder to do.
 Consider the following example: